TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

 1. A client sends a read request to the leader.
 1. The leader ensures its leader position via the leader lease.
     -   The leader periodically issues a lease for itself via its heartbeat.
-    -   The lease stays valid for a short time and during the lease period, the leader is guaranteed to be the current leader.
+    -   The lease stays valid for a short time (150 ms) and during the lease period, the leader is guaranteed to be the current leader.
 1. It checks the key-value cache.
 If the key is in the cache, it replies to the client.
 1. Otherwise, it checks the key-disk-location index.
 If the key is in the index, it reads the value from the BoltDB and replies to the client.
 It also updates the key-value cache.
 1. Otherwise, it searches in the BoltDB.
 If the key is in the BoltDB, it reads the value from the BoltDB, and replies to the client.
 It also updates the key-value cache and key-disk-location index.